-Woman indicted after hitting, killing boyfriend with car
+Woman indicted on charge of hitting, killing boyfriend with car

-MEMPHIS, Tenn. — A woman has been indicted after she hit her boyfriend with a car and killed him.
+MEMPHIS, Tenn. — A woman has been indicted after authorities say she hit her boyfriend with a car and killed him.

-Veneis Ford killed her boyfriend, Marlardotto Harris October 16, 2019, in the 3100 block of Beauchamp.
+Marlardotto Harris was killed Oct.
+16, 2019, in the 3100 block of Beauchamp.
+His girlfriend, Veneis Ford, was charged with second-degree murder.

 The Shelby County District Attorney’s Office says that at around 3 a.m. that morning, Ford hit her boyfriend’s car and then hit him, pinning him against her house.